 The current version of the API does not differentiate between specific NVRAM implementation technologies.
 It is expected that the application must query other memory and PIM parameters to determine the detailed capability profile.
 We envision extending these capabilities to fully reflect emerging NVRAM technology characteristics in future revisions of the API.[*]

 While inter-PIM interconnect may use dedicated interfaces and protocols, using a variant of the memory interface enables a variety of flexible design and implementation simplifications.

-This is the percentage of time the GPU ALUs are busy when there is a kernel executing on the GPU.

-Note, however, that this restriction is expected to be relaxed in OpenCL 2.0.

-Please refer to PIM emulator documentation [31] for details on the XML specification of node configurations for emulation.